turion/rhine/Contributing.md

 * Does it concern an existing backend? __`rhine-BACKEND`__ (where you replace `BACKEND` with the name of the backend).
 * Does it add a new backend?
 Ideally, create a separate repository called `rhine-BACKEND`, and link to it from the main `rhine` README.
 If it's a backend to some library that is well-established in the Haskell community, and you're willing to maintain it and update it whenever there are breaking changes, we can talk about merging it into the main repository, though.

+### Backend libraries

+Core backend libraries (i.e. those that live in this repo here) have the same version numbers as the main library, and will always be up to date with that version of the main library.
+(There is no support for non-matching versions of a backend library and the main library.)

+Contributed backend libraries are of course free to adopt whatever versioning schema they want.

 ## Contributors

 Thanks go to: